Financial Aid Office

 - What is SAP?

 SAP is an acronym for Satisfactory Academic Progress.
 It is our goal that all of our students graduate in a timely manner.
 In order to do this, we have to make sure that each year you are progressing toward graduation by earning the minimum number of academic hours and GPA.
-Each student enrolled full time must earn a minimum of 24 hours each year.
-Part-time students must earn the number of hours that they attempt.
-You must also earn the GPA necessary for the cumulative amount of hours you have earned:
+You must earn the GPA necessary for the cumulative amount of hours you have earned:

 Outside of an approved appeal, students can regain financial aid eligibility by successfully completing enough coursework to bring their GPA and course completion ratio at or above the required minimums.
 SAP appeals must be submitted no later than 10 working days after the end of the summer session for the fall semester.